sebw/Automate-AAP2/README.md

 - create a new organization
 - create a project
 - create an inventory containing one RHEL machine
-- create SSH credentials to manage your RHEL machine (for the sake of the demo, we intentionally didn't vault the password!)
+- create SSH credentials to manage your RHEL machine (password is stored in vault under `root_password`)
 - create three jobs
 - create a workflow including those jobs with a decision tree (success/fail)
 - launch the workflow